 Do you get excited when your win lands someone in the hospital?

 You always feel good about a victory, but not about the injuries.
 I've seen a lot of fights in my time, but I've never seen a situation where someone is excited about the terrible injuries they’ve inflicted on the person lying on the ground in front of them.

-WATCH: Ten Questions You Always Wanted to Ask a Crop Theorist
+WATCH: 10 Questions You Always Wanted to Ask a Crop Theorist

 Are MMA fighters like you targeted by criminal groups for recruitment?

 I've never heard of anyone actively recruiting, but of course I've faced gangsters in the ring.
-I think it's cool that you have their sort at the gym, training alongside police officers, lawyers, and biology students.
-Regardless of our backgrounds, we all follow the same code of ethics—it's not just about arbitrarily beating someone up.
+I think it's cool that you have their sort at the gym, training alongside police officers, lawyers and biology students.
+Regardless of our backgrounds, we all follow the same code of ethics – it's not just about arbitrarily beating someone up.
 It might look random and lawless, but that's not the case during training or in a fight.
-Of course, there are some athletes who let out their personal aggression during a match, but it doesn't get out of hand.
-We have all agreed on the types of kicks, punches, and techniques that are acceptable, and those that are not.
+Of course there are some athletes who let out their personal aggression during a match, but it doesn't get out of hand.
+We're all agreed on the types of kicks, punches and techniques that are acceptable, and those that are not.
 When grappling, for example, I'm agreeing to let someone strangle, but not choke, me.

 Is it true that most MMA fighters are far-right?